RoshanVemula/Convnet_Project1/README.md

 * Before installing packages make sure to have latest version of pip installed in the system.
 To install pip, open command prompt > type command > "pip install pip"
 * To install a python package, open conda prompt > type the command > " pip install package_name "
 * The alternate method is, simply run requirements.txt.This will take care of all the packages needed to be installed.
 This may take some time.
-* open command prompt> type the command> " pip requirements.txt "
+* open command prompt> type the command> " pip install requirements.txt "

 ## Running the Web App